tatsuyafujisaki/android-github-actions-firebase-danger-sample/README.md

 # Preparation
 ## for Firebase Test Lab
+1. Copy your Firebase Project ID from Firebase Console, and add it to GitHub Secrets as `FIREBASE_PROJECT_ID`.
-1. Create a service account with an Editor role at https://console.developers.google.com/iam-admin/serviceaccounts
+2. Create a service account with an Editor role at https://console.developers.google.com/iam-admin/serviceaccounts
     * cf. https://firebase.google.com/docs/test-lab/android/continuous)
-2. Download a private key for the service account as JSON.
+3. Download a private key for the service account as JSON.
-3. Encode it in Base64 in your favorite way.
+4. Encode it in Base64 in your favorite way.
 For example:
 ```shell
 cat <private-key>.json | base64
 ```
-4. Add the encoded string to GitHub Secrets as `SERVICE_ACCOUNT_KEY_BASE64`.
+5. Add the encoded string to GitHub Secrets as `SERVICE_ACCOUNT_KEY_BASE64`.

 ## for Firebase App Distribution
 1. Copy your Firebase app ID from Firebase Console, and add it to GitHub Secrets as `FIREBASE_APP_ID`.